ollama/ollama/README.md

 | LLaVA              | 7B         | 4.5GB | `ollama run llava`             |
 | Solar              | 10.7B      | 6.1GB | `ollama run solar`             |

+> [!NOTE]
-> Note: You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.
+> You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.

 ## Customize a model